GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 ### Built-in

 Figuring out the exact flow of commands and events can become confusing.
 Part of the solution is a simple tool called **FlowVisualizer** found in Tools\FlowVisualizer.
-It's a simple console application that prints scans the Domain assembly (containing your commands, events etc.) and prints out a visual representation of the configured flow.
+It's a simple console application that scans the Domain assembly (containing your commands, events etc.) and prints out a visual representation of the configured flows.

 Additionally it also detect infinite event loops, which might help detect errors in the configuration.
 An event loop is if an event handler further in the flow produces an event that was handled previously.